annaesvensson/yellow-markdown/readme.md

 ## How to format text with block elements

 Markdown is a flexible way to edit web pages.
 Start each line with a `?` character to make a collapsible block element.
-Or start each line with a `!` character to make a general block element.
+Start each line with a `!` character to make a general block element.
 This allows you, for example, to emphasise an entire paragraph in a special color or font.
 If you are a web developer you are probably asking, does this mean I can add `<div>...</div>` to a web page and where have you been all my life?
 The answer is yes and like a diamond in the ground it was waiting to be found.
 Colors, fonts, block elements and other CSS classes are defined in a theme.
 [Learn more about themes](https://datenstrom.se/yellow/help/how-to-customise-a-theme).

 ## Examples